AnaAssuncao/Front-end_Xadrez/README.md

 # Acesse a pasta do projeto no terminal/cmd
 cd Front-end

-# Utilize o servidor de conteúdo de sua preferência sobre a pasta do projeto, no navegador abre a seguinte rota
+# Utilize o servidor de conteúdo de sua preferência sobre a pasta do projeto
+# no navegador abre a seguinte rota
 ./index.html
 ```